Table of Contents

 Electrical outlet caps.

-These are the cheapest and simplest option (click here to check price), and you can buy a box of them big enough to proof your entire house for a few dollars.
+These are the cheapest and simplest option (click here to check price on Amazon), and you can buy a box of them big enough to proof your entire house for a few dollars.

 On the downside, these have to be installed and removed by hand every time you want to use the outlet for something.
 So, for example, if you’re vacuuming the living room and forget to put the cap back on the outlet after you unplug the vacuum… surprise, it’s no longer protected.
 No good.